 There were other personal items in the room but most of them weren't his.
 They'd stolen the ship before it had been completed but after some of the crew had started to move their things into it.
 Whoever the original captain was, he played various sports and won and collected Great War replica items.

 There were two pictures that were Megatron's, both of himself - a painting and a photograph.
 The photo had been taken on this planet, a still from a cyberbee's footage.
-The painting was Terrorsaur's work, just something to keep the air warrior busy and out of the way, a product of if you're bored, I'll find something for you to do.
+The painting was Terrorsaur's work, just something to keep the air warrior busy and out of the way one day, a product of if you're bored, I'll find something for you to do.
 It was simply Megatron from the waist up, in his pre-Earth body, standing in front of a cityscape.
 It was an accurate enough picture but nothing special.
 Paint wasn't Terrorsaur's medium anyway.

 A rack on another wall held his spare tail-weapons, now as tall as he was.
 He managed to lift one down but couldn't wield it.
 Even if it wasn't too heavy, the handle was too big to grip.
 Megatron spent several minutes trying to fit his hand to it, toying with the connections, stroking the scales.
 Even those felt alien, memory distorted by too-soft fingers.

 He returned to the bath and picked up the duck, careful not to touch the liquid it floated in, cool and inviting as it looked.
 The chemicals evaporated within seconds and he held up the toy to inspect it.
 Even the duck was too big now.
 Making it squeak involved wrapping both arms around it and squeezing.